AdmitadSDK/android_sdk/README.md

         });
   ```

-  * Error code can be one of the AdmitadTrackedCode
+  * Error code can be one of the AdmitadTrackedCode:

   ```
   public @interface AdmitadTrackerCode {